a-mahdipour/DS-ML-AI-intro/README.md

 -----
 ## 20. Important aspects in runing ML
-Applying a #machinelearning #algorithm, there are some important aspects that must be simultaneously taken into account:
+Applying a ML algorithm, there are some important aspects that must be simultaneously taken into account:
-- #accuracy of the model
+- accuracy of the model
-- #flexibility of the model and ease-of-use
+- flexibility of the model and ease-of-use
-- #trainingtime and #classification efficiency Beginners usually focus on easier algorithms to obtain quick results and more experienced developers first focus on accuracy.
+- trainingtime and classification efficiency
+Beginners usually focus on easier algorithms to obtain quick results and more experienced developers first focus on accuracy.
 Having modest algorithm for beginners should be considered as the first step and may require more sophisticated models towards understanding the data along with the highest achievable accuracy.
-Having said that, this is not the end of the story and still there is a need for exact tuning and efficient training to provide best possible #performance.
+Having said that, this is not the end of the story and still there is a need for exact tuning and efficient training to provide best possible performance.

 ![alt text](FIGs/fig15.jpg)